Everything PR News

 Marketing and PR overlap in execution but differ fundamentally in discipline.
 Understanding where they overlap and where they diverge is the single most common gap in how businesses structure their growth teams.
 Most organizations hire one and expect it to do both — and both suffer as a result.

-What marketing actually is
+What PR and marketing actually are

 Marketing is the discipline of creating demand for a product or service through the coordinated use of advertising, digital channels, direct response, content, events, partnerships, and customer acquisition.
 Marketing is measured by leads, conversions, and revenue attribution.

 PR is the discipline of building and protecting reputation through third-party credibility — journalists, analysts, influencers, community voices.
 PR is measured by earned coverage, share of voice, sentiment, and brand perception over time.
-See also PR vs. advertising.

 Content marketing, social media, email, influencer partnerships, and events are all used by both disciplines.
 A landing page can support both marketing and PR goals.
 A CEO interview can be both a PR win and a marketing asset.
 The overlap is where most organizational confusion happens.